Sagar-IIT/Group-Coding-Platform/README.md

 #### Docker

-The project uses Docker containers to run the user provided source files.
+The project uses Podman containers to run the user provided source files.

 Make sure that you have docker installed.
-Run the `createimage.sh` script and it will create a docker image according to the commands given in the `Dockerfile` which will be used to create the docker containers.
+Run the `createimage.sh` script and it will create a podman image according to the commands given in the `Dockerfile` which will be used to create the podman containers.

 ### Run the Application